mpalash/aliakbarmehta/content/decolonisation-in-the-arts-and-cultutral-fields.md

 ---
 title: Decolonisation in the arts and cultural fields
-subtitle: "In conversation with the Finnish institutes, moderated by Monica Guthao, "
+subtitle: In conversation with the Finnish institutes, moderated by Monica Guthao
 layout: content
 tags:
   - teaching